vivianhuynh91827/BallRock/README.md

 5/11/19:
 Kayla - I created two subclasses: RealBall and FakeBall.
 The simple shapes for each are labeled "F" and "R" to make them easier to differentiate.
 text: https://processing.org/reference/text_.html

+Vivian - I made the FakeBalls just bounce around the screen.
+I attempted to have the RealBalls move in a large parabolic motion but it didn't work as planned but they kind of bounce off the air(??)